Incineration: History

 The first UK incinerators for waste disposal were built in Nottingham by Manlove, Alliott & Co.
 Ltd. in 1874 to a design patented by Alfred Fryer.
 They were originally known as destructors.

 The first US incinerator was built in 1885 on Governors Island in New York, NY.
-The first facility in the Czech Republic was built in 1905 in Brno.
+The first facility in Austria-Hungary was built in 1905 in Brunn.

 Technology

-An incinerator is a furnace for burning waste.
+There are various types of incinerator plant design: moving grate, fixed grate, multiple hearth, rotary-kiln, and fluidised bed.
 Modern incinerators include pollution mitigation equipment such as flue gas cleaning.
-There are various types of incinerator plant design: moving grate, fixed grate, rotary-kiln, and fluidised bed.

 Burn pile

-The burn pile or the burn pit is one of the simplest and earliest forms of waste disposal, essentially consisting of a mound of combustible materials piled on the open ground and set on fire, leading to cause pollution.
+The burn pile or the burn pit is one of the simplest and earliest forms of waste disposal, consisting of a mound of combustible materials piled on the open ground and set on fire.

-Burn piles can and have spread uncontrolled fires, for example, if the wind blows burning material off the pile into surrounding combustible grasses or onto buildings.
+Burn piles have spread uncontrolled fires.
+Burning material blown from the wind and small lightweight ignited embers lifted off the pile via convection can reach surrounding grass or buildings.
 As interior structures of the pile are consumed, the pile can shift and collapse, spreading the burn area.
-Even in a situation of no wind, small lightweight ignited embers can lift off the pile via convection, and waft through the air into grasses or onto buildings, igniting them.
 Burn piles often do not result in full combustion of waste and therefore produce particulate pollution.